medic/cht-core/docs/install/quick.md

 ## Download CouchDB

-* Go to [couchdb.org](http://couchdb.apache.org] and download the right file for your operating system
+* Go to [couchdb.apache.org](http://couchdb.apache.org) and download the right file for your operating system
 * Open the install file and follow the instructions.

 ## Create Admin User

-After Couchbase installs it should bring up the [built-in admin tool](http://localhost:5984/_utils) (Futon).
+After CouchDB installs it should bring up the [built-in admin tool](http://localhost:5984/_utils) (Futon).
 Click the "Fix This" link in the bottom right.
 And create a user:

 * **Username**: root